DamnWidget/anaconda.github.io/content/about.md

 Anaconda detects if any Sublime Text 3 window has a Python buffer view.
 If there are any Python buffers, it starts a new standalone Anaconda JsonServer for that window.
-This server knows how to speaks JSON with the part of Anaconda that is running in the Sublime Text 3 runtime.
+This server knows how to speak JSON with the part of Anaconda that is running in the Sublime Text 3 runtime.

 Anaconda's JsonServers use the Python interpreter that is available in the